irods/irods_k8s/helm/irods-supervisor-db/README.md

 Deployment values need to be updated to support your intended use and/or environment.

-Also note that you will need to synchronize other deployments with this databases service name used in this deployment.
+Also note that you will need to synchronize other deployments with this database's service name used in this deployment.

 ### Example helm commands for creating or removing this deployment